Skip to Content

 • Incorrect placement on the machine

-While your lower back isn’t directly being worked during hack squats, it can still feel like it’s been working hard if it’s particularly weak.
+While hack squats don’t work your lower back, it can still feel like it’s been working hard if it’s particularly weak.

 If other muscle groups being used during hack squats are a lot stronger than your lower back, this can cause discomfort in the lower back muscles as they struggle to keep up with the effort required.

-The hack squat machine does a great job at making sure your technique is as close to perfect as possible during the exercise.
+The hack squat machine does a great job at ensuring your technique is as close to perfect as possible during the exercise.

 That isn’t to say it’s impossible to get hurt though.

-If you position yourself incorrectly on the machine, this can lead to pain and discomfort in areas where you should not be feeling it – like in your lower back.
+If you position yourself incorrectly on the machine, this can lead to pain, discomfort, and possibly injury in areas where you shouldn’t be feeling it – like in your lower back.

 How To Reduce Lower Back Pain From Hack Squats

-The best way to ensure you do not get any back pain from hack squats is to ensure your technique is correct.
+The best way to avoid back pain from hack squats is to ensure your technique is correct.

 Even a small error in the technique can result in pain, discomfort, or even injury, so lots of care needs to be taken.